open-telemetry/opentelemetry-dotnet-instrumentation/docs/CONTRIBUTING.md

 ## Give feedback

-We are in early phase of development and we are looking for your feedback.
+We are always looking for your feedback.

 You can do this by [submitting a GitHub issue](https://github.com/open-telemetry/opentelemetry-dotnet-instrumentation/issues/new).